jaoneol/jaoneol.github.io/_posts/2024-10-15-Docker-Understanding5.md

 ---
-title: Dockerfile Commands
+title: Docker Commands
-description: Let's learn Dockerfile commands to Write a Dockerfile.
+description: Let's learn Docker commands to build a image and to run a container.
 author: DS2Man
 date: 2024-10-13 11:00:00 +0000
 categories: [Docker, Understanding]